Yard of the Month

 AWARD WINNING , BLAZING BEES JUNIOR GARDEN CLUB

-ARE INVITED TO JOIN THE BEES, A NATIONALLY AND STATE FEDERATED JUNIOR GARDEN CLUB!!!
-THE CLUB IS SPONSORED BY THE ADULT GARDEN CLUB, FLOWER POWER GARDEN CLUB.
+LIMITED SPACES AVAILABLE FOR CHILDREN, KINDERGARDEN THROUGH FIFTH GRADE TO JOIN THE BEES, A NATIONALLY AND STATE FEDERATED JUNIOR GARDEN CLUB!!!
+THE CLUB IS SPONSORED BY THE MOUNTAINBROOK ADULT GARDEN CLUB, FLOWER POWER GARDEN CLUB.

-Hours are normally 3-4:30 pm.
-We meet when weather permits at the Anne Heinig Park under the shelter.
-If weather is rainy or too chilly, we meet at the home of the Queen Bee and her helper Mr. Bee, at Helen and Bill Mayhew’s home: 3731 School House Lane.
+We normally meet at the home of the Queen Bee and her helper Mr. Bee, Helen and Bill Mayhew at 3731 School House Lane.
 I always let the children and their parent know in advance.

 Mission of the Bees: To promote the love of nature and gardening.
 I also strive to bring out the creative talents that I believe all children have.
 The children learn through hands on experience.
 It is not text book driven.
-However they many times receive written information about the horticulture we have discussed and our project focused on to take home and share with their parents along with their project.
+However, many times they receive written information about the horticulture we have discussed and their project, to take home and share with their parents.

 Activities: I plan the activities so they appeal to boys and girls alike.
-Also they are fun and challenging enough for the older members but safe enough for the younger members.
+They are fun and challenging enough for the older members but safe enough for the younger members.

 Some Past Projects:

 2. Concrete stepping stone with the children’s designs formed with